 “Confetti pushed me to be better, it gave me the motivation to go for it.
-It has helped me to flourish and it can do that for anyone”.
-Read on to see more of our top picks!” – Max Brown, Confetti Graduate
+It has helped me to flourish and it can do that for anyone.” – Max Brown, Confetti Graduate

 Adam Mcintosh – Associate Franchise Operations Manager at EA Games

 You don’t need to be a gamer to know EA Games, they are behind some of the most well known franchises including FIFA, the Sims, Battlefield, the list goes on.
 Adam gave an insightful talk into pursuing a career in the industry.
 He outlined the games studio structure including an overview of the major players, like EA, and the roles of mid-size and smaller independents.
 There were plenty of opportunities for students to ask questions and Adam shared his top tips on getting a recruiters attention, including CVs do and don’ts, how to sell yourself, and just how much you can takeaway from the job spec.